What Are Some Reasons NOT To Travel With Kids? Pitfalls Of Family Travel

 1. Lack of freedom

-Stand up paddle boarding with kids
+family Stand up paddle boarding with kids

-Many people have the misconception that traveling with kids means you lose pursuing your own interests to playgrounds, museums and science centres.
-No wonder you don’t want to travel with kids.
-How boring!
+Many people have the misconception that traveling with kids means you lose pursuing your own interests to playgrounds, kids museums and science centres.

 However, it’s about creating a balanced itinerary.

-Choose the most amazing kid activities that you’ll enjoy too (because if they aren’t amazing the kids will hate them too), build a family passion for activities like hiking and kayaking, and schedule in time for everyone to do their own passion based stuff.
+Choose the most amazing kid activities and attractions that you’ll enjoy too (because if they aren’t amazing the kids will hate them too), and choose destinations that offer variety for all the family.

 2. Traveling with kids is too expensive

-A couple of other tips to reduce the cost of family travel:
+A couple of other tips to reduce the cost of family travel

 • Choose smart and prepare well.